 To date, we have not generated any revenue from product sales.
 We do not know when, or if, we will generate any revenue from product sales.
 We do not expect to generate significant revenue from product sales unless and until we obtain regulatory approval of and commercialize brincidofovir or any of our other product candidates.
 At the same time, we expect our expenses to increase in connection with our ongoing development activities, particularly as we continue the research, development and clinical trials of, and seek regulatory approval for, our product candidates.
 Additionally, we expect to continue to incur additional costs associated with operating as a public company.
 Furthermore, subject to obtaining regulatory approval of any of our product candidates, we expect to incur significant commercialization expenses for product sales, marketing, manufacturing and distribution.
 We anticipate that we will need substantial additional funding in connection with our continuing operations.
-Based upon our current operating plan, we believe that our existing cash, cash equivalents and short-term investments, will enable us to fund our operating expenses and capital requirements into 2016.
+Based upon our current operating plan, we believe that our existing cash, cash equivalents and short-term investments, will enable us to fund our operating expenses and capital requirements for at least the next 12 months.
+At present, we expect our research and development expenses to temporarily trend lower, as we are not actively treating patients in connection with any experimental clinical trials of brincidofovir.
+However, following finalization of our revised development plan in 2016, we expect to increase our research and development expenses.
 We have based our estimates on assumptions that may prove to be wrong, and we may use our available capital resources sooner than we currently expect.
 Because of the numerous risks and uncertainties associated with the development and commercialization of our product candidates, we are unable to estimate the amounts of increased capital outlays and operating expenditures necessary to complete the development of our product candidates.